 - Margarita Grilled Chicken

 - The Secret to Crockpot Ribs

-Macaroni salad can sit out for 2 hours at room temperature before it should be discarded.
-If you are serving your macaroni salad at an outdoor function, be sure to keep it chilled before serving and keep it in the shade while serving.
-Macaroni Salad left in the sun can spoil much faster than 2 hours depending on the temperature outside.
+Our easy macaroni salad can sit out for up to 2 hours at room temperature before it should be discarded.
+If you serve yours at an outdoor function, make sure to keep it chilled before serving and opt to put it in a shady spot once you’re ready to dig in.
+As the dressing is made with mayonnaise, this dish can spoil in the sun.

-Macaroni salad will stay good refrigerated for 3 to 5 days.
-Cover the bowl with plastic wrap, or store in an airtight container to maximize freshness.
+If you have any leftovers, they will keep in the fridge for 3 to 5 days.
+Cover the bowl with plastic wrap, or store it in an airtight container to maximize freshness.

 Watch the video below where Rachel will walk you through every step of this recipe.
 Sometimes it helps to have a visual, and we’ve always got you covered with our cooking show.
 You can find the complete collection of recipes on YouTube, Facebook Watch, or our Facebook Page, or right here on our website with their corresponding recipes.

 - 1 pound elbow noodles

 - 4 ounces cheddar cheese cubed or shredded